Pr0xy08/AI-Powered-Password-Strength-Checker/README.md

 Recall    (0) - 0.93 (1) - 0.81 (2) - 0.83
 f1 score  (0) - 0.96 (1) - 0.45 (2) - 0.79

+Finally after selecting LightGBM algorithm I made sure to save the model to easily retrieve it and then produced a simple frontend application that which takes a password as an input, extracts all the features required from the inputted password, then passes both the password and its features to the saved model in which the model returns a strength score of 0, 1 or 2.
 # Features

 # Usage Guide